 Moreover, Carmona and Delarue in \cite{Carmona} derived convergence results in the whole space, while in \cite{nuova4,ramadan}, Delarue, Lacker and Ramanan used the Master Equation to analyse the large deviation problem as well as the central limit theorem.
 Concerning the major-minor problem, Cardaliaguet, Cirant and Porretta studied a convergence result in \cite{CCP}.
 For finite state problems, we refer to the works of Bayraktar and Cohen in \cite{nuova1} and by Cecchin and Pelino in \cite{nuova11}.
-Finally, Bertucci, Lasry and Lions in \cite{BLL2} studied the Master Equation for the Finite State Space Planning Problem.
-More recently, in the setting of MFG with exhaustible resources, i.e. the continuum limit of a dynamic game of exhaustible resources modelling Cournot competition between producers, see e.g. \cite{graber1, graber2} for more details, Graber and Sircar study the Master Equation for a MFG of controls with absorption in \cite{graber_me}.
+See also the work of Bertucci, Lasry and Lions \cite{BLL2}, who studied the Master Equation for the Finite State Space Planning Problem.
+More recently, in the setting of MFG with exhaustible resources, i.e. the continuum limit of a dynamic game of exhaustible resources modelling Cournot competition between producers, see e.g. \cite{graber1, graber2} for more details, Graber and Sircar studied the Master Equation for a MFG of controls with absorption in \cite{graber_me}.
 Differently from the classical setting studied in this paper where the interaction is through the mean of the state variable, in \cite{graber_me} the authors studied a model of Cournot competition between producers whose states depend on the empirical measure over controls.
-Concerning a theoretical overview of MFG of control, we refer to \cite{CardLehalle}.

-Other important papers about the Master Equation and the convergence problem are given by \cite{dybala, sonocarmela,cicciocaputo,checchino,jedi,chicazzosiete,durr, loacker,loacker2, fifa21, jakob, tonali,koulibaly}.
+Other important papers about the Master Equation and the convergence problem are given by \cite{dybala, sonocarmela,checchino,cicciocaputo,jedi,chicazzosiete, fifa21,tonali,jakob,loacker,loacker2,koulibaly,durr}.